-- Fight encounters using reaction time action combat system (or cheat using scripts)
+- Fight encounters using the action combat system (or cheat using scripts)

-- Pickup ALOT of valuables that are lying on the ground after combat to sell at the complex
+- Pickup ALOT of items that are lying on the ground after combat to sell at the complex

 - Locate the Oracle revealing encounter for each level (1-5) and let that opponent beat on you while you miss until it reveals where the Oracle is.